skogsbaer/hscurses/README.md

 such as a text input widget and a table widget.

-The `hscurses` library has been reported to work on Linux x86 using GHC 6.12.1, 7.0.3, 7.2.1, and GHC major versions starting from GHC 9.4.
-See the GitHub actions for GHC versions that we test against.
+The `hscurses` library has been reported to work on Linux x86 using GHC 6.12.1, 7.0.3, 7.2.1, and GHC major versions starting from GHC 8.4.
+See the GitHub actions for GHC versions that we actively test against.

 ## Building and installing the `hscurses` library with GHC (old)